The Best Studio Headphones for Home Recording – Updated in 2019

 For the fans of AKG, K702 is a great studio quality pair.
-You may hesitate because of their open-backed type nature or semi-open as the manufacture states, but they actually deliver good sound isolation.
+You may hesitate because of their open-backed type nature or semi-open as the manufacturer states, but they deliver good sound isolation.

-The built is quite tough, ear-pads are very comfortable and they are also light weight.
-K702 might not have rotable ear-cups but are durable and comfort able for long studio sessions.
+The built is quite sturdy, ear-pads are very comfortable, and they are also lightweight.
+K702 might not have rotatable ear-cups but are incredibly durable and comfortable for long studio sessions.

-SONY MDR-7510 is a very popular classic choice for home recording studios and not only.
-It’s very attractive price tag, the well-known name of Sony and the quality features make it a satisfactory set of.
-If it’s appearance didn’t discourage you, this quality pair will happily surprise you.
+SONY MDR-7510 is a trendy, classic choice for home recording studios and not only.
+It’s a beautiful price tag, the well-known name of Sony and the quality features making it a satisfactory set of.
+If its appearance didn’t discourage you, this quality pair would happily surprise you.
 Worth mentioning that it’s smaller sibling MDR-7506 is our first pick for the best studio headphones under $100.

-A proper sound quality by MDR-7510 with great detail at the bass-end.
-The mid-range from the other hand i found a bit of overflow.
-This is the only negative review you will see in a big number of excellent comments.
-SONY MDR-7510 is very popular pair for music studios, radio stations, film production and electronic news gathering.
+A proper sound quality The MDR-7510 with great detail at the bass-end.
+The mid-range on the other hand, I found a bit of overflow.
+That is the only negative review you will see in a significant number of excellent comments.
+SONY MDR-7510 is a very popular pair in music studios, radio stations, film production, and electronic newsgathering.

-conclusion: If you have a limited budget then i highly recommend this pair.
-It has excellent sound quality that can be useful in studio for recording, mixing or mastering.
-The design doesn’t excite anybody but it has all the important features to get the job done.
-Is the best value for money pair in our list of the best studio headphones.
+Conclusion: If you have a limited budget then I highly recommend this pair.
+It has an excellent sound quality that can be useful in a studio for recording, mixing or mastering.
+The design doesn’t excite anybody, but it has all the essential features to get the job done.
+It’s the best value for money pair in our list of the best studio headphones.

 Musicians who use it: Mick Jagger, Kaskade, Linkin Park, Paul Van Dyk

-HD600 with a sophisticated design and elegantly finished in black and gray, offers luxurious wide range of sounds and full and extended bass.
-As well as open-sounding highs with plenty of detail.
-If your pocket can afford an upgrade to HD650 you will exit winners.
+HD600 with a sophisticated design and elegantly finished in black and gray, offers a luxurious wide range of sounds and full and extended bass.
+As well, open-sounding highs with plenty of detail.
+If your pocket can afford an upgrade to HD650, you will exit winners.

-This open-back type of headphones does not offer very good isolation from ambient noise.
-The reason of this, is because HD 600 are made to provide better sound and not privacy.
+This open-back type of headphones does not offer splendid isolation from ambient noise.
+The reason for this is because HD 600 is made to provide better sound and not privacy.
 Regardless now the comfort they provide is excellent, extremely light-weight and sits very well over the ears with the velour ear-pads.

-conclusion: Sennheiser HD600 is the most expensive pair in our list for the best studio headphones.
-A pair which also does not provide reliable sound isolation compare to the others.
-Although the sound quality is unbeatable, clear and detailed with tight bass.
-This pair is ideally for almost all kind of electronic music.
-If you have the budget and a quite studio room with no noisy environment, then this is a perfect choice.
+Conclusion: In general, we like affordable studio tools, because let’s face it, we may break them, lose them or at some point want to upgrade to something better.
+However, Sennheiser HD600 is the most expensive pair on our list for the best studio headphones.
+A pair which also does not provide reliable sound isolation compared to the others.
+Although the sound quality is unbeatable, clear and detailed with tight bass, this pair is ideal for almost all kind of electronic music.
+If you have the budget and a quiet studio room with no noisy environment, then this is a perfect choice.